Trapped particle evolution driven by residual gas collisions: The Energy Transfer Distribution

-{The probability $\mathcal{P}_v$ that a particle with velocity $v$ transfers an energy $E$ is given by the probability that the particle scatters at a relative angle $\theta$ corresponding to that energy normalized by the total probability that the collision occurs.
+{The probability $\mathcal{P}_v$ that particle with incident velocity $v$ relative to a trapped sensor atom transfers an energy $E$ to that sensor particle is given by the probability that the reduced mass particle scatters at an angle $\theta$ corresponding to that energy normalized by the total probability that the collision occurs.
 This normalization constant is the total velocity cross-section $\sigma(v)$.
-As calculated in Appendix B, the energy transferred by an incident particle of relative velocity $v$ that scatters with an angle $\theta$ is given by:}
+Then, $\mathcal{P}_v$ can be written as}